6 AM: Alarm. Commute. Coffee.

 Light Weeks (2 problems)

-- Maintain habit
+- Maintain the habit

-- Low pressure
+- Minimal pressure

-- Focus on life/work
+- Focus on life/work balance

 Normal Weeks (4-5 problems)